fr3fou/osuStreamSpeed.js/README.md

 - [x] Mouse Button Support
 - [ ] Visual / Audio Feedback
 - [ ] Improve Unstable Rate calculation
-- [ ] Find a fix to prevent key holding
+- [x] Find a fix to prevent key holding (replaced keypress event with keyup - idk if there are any cons to this)
 - [ ] Fix  weird graph [bug](https://www.reddit.com/r/osugame/comments/8mkant/osuspeedml_a_recreation_of_the_old_you_suck_at/dzo8rbg/) - graph spikes down on the fourth click

 # Credits